 Incorporated business bankruptcy

-The moment a business is incorporated it becomes a separate legal entity.
-To assign a corporation into bankruptcy, the board of directors will have to hold a meeting and pass a resolution permitting the assignment.
+The moment a business incorporates, it becomes a separate legal entity.
+To assign a corporation into bankruptcy, the board of directors will have to hold a meeting.
+At this meeting, they must pass a resolution permitting the assignment.
 One of the directors (or sole director) will be required to execute corporate bankruptcy papers.
 Upon bankruptcy assignment, the LIT will notify business creditors of the bankruptcy proceeding, hold a meeting of creditors, conduct a sale of assets and carry out its other duties in accordance with the Bankruptcy and Insolvency Act.